 Why is Pickleball so Popular?

 Pickleball is widely recognized as the fastest growing sport for seniors in the USA.
 A second group, those in their twenties and early thirties, have joined in.
+Families are getting involved.
 Some communities have it, some do not.
-In my community near Harrisburg PA, I must travel to the next county.
 I am writing this to encourage the growth of that sport.
-See also Dillsburg Area Pickleball.

 The Game